zephraph/notes/Projects/Pre-publish plugin.md

 ### Emitting events for other plugins to consume

 This was a little bit of a tricky thing to figure out.
-Normally in this case I'd naturally reach for node's [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter)
+Normally in this case I'd naturally reach for node's [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter) which essentially seems to ascribe to the API obsidian is using.
+That said, I imagine mobile won't have node APIs available and I don't _know_ that the API is the same, so it's best to do what's recommended here.
+This is generally when I turn to the community and start looking around for other plugins that do a similar thing.
+Luckily I found a hint in [[pjeby]]'s [hotkey-helper](https://github.com/pjeby/hotkey-helper/blob/2182a677c1689e5796b81b1c27e9e1ea9cec64e8/src/plugin.js#L133).

- I've dealt plenty with node's event emitters, but I figured that was the wrong way to go about it. @pjeby's code is always educational and this line gave me the clue I was looking for. [https://github.com/pjeby/hotkey-helper/blob/2182a677c1689e5796b81b1c27e9e1ea9cec64e8/src/plugin.js#L133](https://github.com/pjeby/hotkey-helper/blob/2182a677c1689e5796b81b1c27e9e1ea9cec64e8/src/plugin.js#L133 "https://github.com/pjeby/hotkey-helper/blob/2182a677c1689e5796b81b1c27e9e1ea9cec64e8/src/plugin.js#L133")
+It seems we ultimately just leverage `this.app.workspace`

  Essentially, as I understand it, the best way to emit an event is by calling `this.app.workspace.trigger('my-plugin:my-event')` to issue the event and then using `this.registerEvent(this.app.workspace.on('my-plugin:my-event', someCallbackAction))` to wire it up in the consuming plugin.